UTS-eResearch/data_directory_cataloger/README.md

 The `styles.css` file is optional.

+Of course most users will have many directories to manage.
+A better option is to run a bash script that runs this script over those directories, and combining the Markdown docs into a website using a static site generator like MkDocs https://www.mkdocs.org.
+A short example of such a script is included and an example `mkdocs.yml` file.

 ## FAQ

 Why does this script not recurse?
 It only looks for README.yaml files in the immediate subdirectories.